cdens/AXBPS/README.md

 ## Data Dependencies and Additional Information

 AXBPS also requires driver and data files in the data folder and test files in the testdata folder.
-Due to size constraints, these are not included in the repository but are instead available in a compressed folder at http://mmmfire.whoi.edu/ares/.
+Due to size constraints, these are not included in the repository.
+They will soon be available at an updated webpage for AXBPS, which is coming soon!

 This website also hosts a the user manual with details on where to move these folders within the AXBPS repository, how to use the AXBPS, operating principles, and a bundled version of AXBPS (with PyInstaller) and executable installer file for Windows 10 x64.